 Creating bios, interviewing them, giving them personality tests.
 One discovery tool often overlooked in this great pursuit are the small actions tucked into the narrative beats.

-Narrative beats are those little breathers in dialogue, sometimes filled simply with speaking tags like he said, she said.
+Narrative beats are those little breathers in dialogue, sometimes filled simply with speaking tags like he said,

 Continue Reading Guest Post: Deborah Halverson on Viewing Narrative Beats as “Revelatory” Beats in MG/YA Fiction »